Skoda Octavia vRS Review 2025: Price, specs & boot space

 MPG and fuel costs: What does a Skoda Octavia vRS cost to run?

-"The Skoda Octavia vRS won't cost a fortune to run and its engine range means you can choose an option that suits the kind of driving you do.
+"The Skoda Octavia vRS won't cost a fortune to run and if you're looking at a used model, its engine range means you can choose an option that suits the kind of driving you do.
 Road tax is also reasonable and its reputation as the sensible hot hatch should prove helpful when you're paying your insurance premium".

-It wont surprise you to learn that the most expensive Octavia vRS to fuel is the petrol model which will return just over 40mpg in normal driving – a figure that should be achievable as it was recorded under real-world WLTP test conditions.
+Despite its 265PS 2.0-litre engine, you should expect just over 40mpg in normal driving from the petrol – a figure that should be achievable as it was recorded under real-world WLTP test conditions.

-Finally, there's the plug-in hybrid iV which boasts a predictable ambitious figure of up to 253mpg.
+The diesel model should return 55mpg – 50 if you go for the optional four-wheel drive model, while the plug-in hybrid iV Octavia vRS boasts a predictable ambitious figure of up to 253mpg.
 It'll be great if you have a short commute that means you can run purely on electricity, but the fuel economy won't be anything to write home about once the battery is flat.

 Skoda has a great track record for reliability, regularly ranking highly in the HonestJohn.co.uk Satisfaction Index.
 The previous generation car proved to be very reliable and since its launch, there hasn't been any major issues reported with the latest model.

-Thankfully, that's the list price and now it's been on sale for a couple of years, you'll find petrol cars on sale for £27,000, rising by £500 if you want to swap the hatchback version for the more capacious estate.
-Diesel models can be picked for £28,000, but we couldn't find a four-wheel-drive version for less than £31,500.
-The hybrid models are in short supply though and you can be paying almost the same as a new car.
+For comparison, that's not much less than a Golf GTI, making it not quite the bargain it once was.
+Now it's been on sale for a couple of years, you'll find petrol cars on sale for £25,000, rising by £500 if you want to swap the hatchback version for the more capacious estate.
+Diesel models can be picked for £26,000, but four-wheel-drive versions are in short supply.

 There are no glaring omissions on the Skoda Octavia vRS' specification list.
-All models look sporty but subtle thanks to their 19-inch alloy wheels and revised front and rear bumpers.
+Both the hatch and the estate look sporty but subtle thanks to their 19-inch alloy wheels and revised front and rear bumpers.
 Hatchback models also get a discreet lip spoiler.

 The inside follows the same recipe, so you get Alcantara on the dashboard, aluminium pedals and sports seats with red stitching – significant upgrades that raise the vRS above the rest of the range.
-You also get plenty of toys including adaptive cruise control, a 10-inch sat-nav/10.25-inch digital instrument screens, heated seats and a heated steering wheel, keyless entry, auto lights and wipers, as well as an electrically operated boot.
+You also get plenty of toys including adaptive cruise control, a 13-inch sat-nav/10.25-inch digital instrument screens, heated seats, rear parking camera, keyless entry, auto lights and wipers, as well as an electrically operated boot.

 Ask the heycar experts: common questions